Unity-Technologies/GenericFrameRecorder/README.md

 ### From a timeline track
 1. Create a timeline asset and add it to the scene.
-2. Add a "Frame Recorder track" to the timeline.
+2. Add a "Recorder track" to the timeline.
-3. Add a "Frame Recorder clip" to the track.
+3. Add a "Recorder clip" to the track.
 4. Select the newly added slip
 ![](docs/images/TimelineTrack.png)